 Composer and recording artist; Faculty member at Carleton and St. Olaf Colleges in Minnesota

 Instructor of Jazz Piano (second session), Interlochen Arts Camp

 Instructor of Jazz Bass (first session), Interlochen Arts Camp

-Instructor of Jazz Trombone (second session), Interlochen Arts Camp
+Instructor of Jazz Bass (second session), Interlochen Arts Camp